 The income base for this form of employment is self-declared, with a minimum declared income base set at 60% of the average monthly gross income anticipated in given year.
+There is a second rate for anyone who's revenue is below 2.5 times the minimum wage - in this case, income base is 30% of the national minimum wage.
 The rates of SSCs for self-employed (entrepreneurs) are the sum of the rates for employee and employer.
 Sickness insurance for the self-employed is voluntary.